-Centring on his experiences of socio-political tensions in the Democratic Republic of Congo, the work of Faustin Linyekula (b.
-1974) blends theatre, dance and music to build circles of connection between him, his collaborators and the audience.
+Centring on his experiences of social and political tensions in the Democratic Republic of Congo.
+He blends theatre, dance, film and music to build what he terms a 'circle' of connection between himself, his collaborators and the audience.